Building an auth flow with AI

 Solving the authentication challenge

-I tried initially to implement magic links with Windsurf.
-Given that auth flows are not my area of expertise, I wasn’t able to fully build a magic link authentication flow and needed more opinionated help.
-I tried Replit which provided a quick and working solution.
+At first, I tried to implement magic links with Windsurf.
+Given that auth flows are not my area of expertise, I needed more opinionated help.
+I then tried Replit which provided a quick and working solution.

 Replit is a browser-based IDE and hosting platform that started in 2016 as a simple code playground but has evolved into a comprehensive development environment.
-Founded by Amjad Masad, Haya Odeh, and Faris Masad, it’s now focused on making software development more accessible and collaborative.
-What drew me to it was its ability to handle full-stack applications with built-in authentication systems and serverless deployments, all without requiring complex DevOps knowledge.
+What drew me to it was its ability to handle full-stack applications with built-in authentication, along with serverless deployments.

 Replit vs Windsurf: technical comparison